YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 LPARENMISSING, Left parenthesis expected

-Compile Time Error: This indicates that YottaDB/GT.M did not find a left parenthesis in the next source position.
+Compile Time Error: This indicates that YottaDB did not find a left parenthesis in the next source position.

 Action: Look for invalid subscripts in indirection operations and errors in SET $PIECE commands.